Brain size

 The size of the brain is a frequent topic of study within the fields of anatomy, biological anthropology, animal science and evolution.
 Measuring brain size and cranial capacity is relevant both to humans and other animals, and can be done by weight or volume via MRI scans, by skull volume, or by neuroimaging intelligence testing.

 The relationship between brain size and intelligence has been a controversial and frequently investigated question.
 In 2021 scientists from Stony Brook University and the Max Planck Institute of Animal Behavior published findings showing that the brain size to body size ratio of different species has changed over time in response to a variety of conditions and events.

 As Kamran Safi, researcher at the Max Planck Institute of Animal Behavior and the study's senior author writes:

 "Sometimes, relatively big brains can be the end result of a gradual decrease in body size to suit a new habitat or way of moving—in other words, nothing to do with intelligence at all."

 Humans

 In humans, the right cerebral hemisphere is typically larger than the left, whereas the cerebellar hemispheres are typically closer in size.
 The adult human brain weighs on average about 1.3 kg.
 In men the average weight is about 1370 g and in women about 1200 g.
-The volume is around 1260 cm^{3} in men and 1130 cm^{3} in women, although there is substantial individual variation.
+The volume is around 1260 cm3 in men and 1130 cm3 in women, although there is substantial individual variation.
 Yet another study found that adult human brain weight is 1300–1400 g for adult humans and 350–400 g for newborn humans.
 There is a range of volume and weights, and not just one number that one can definitively rely on.
 Variation between humans of similar age is smaller than that between species.
 The mechanisms of interspecific and intraspecific variation also differ.